C. Douglas Dillon: In fiction

-In the Brendan DuBois novel Resurrection Day (1999), the Cuban Missile Crisis erupts into a full-scale nuclear war and Washington, D.C. is destroyed.
-President Kennedy is killed, as is Vice President Johnson, most of the Senate and Congress, and most members of the Kennedy administration.
+In the Brendan DuBois novel Resurrection Day (1999), the Cuban Missile Crisis erupts into a full-scale nuclear war and Washington, D.C., is destroyed.
+President John F. Kennedy is killed, as is Vice President Lyndon Johnson, most of the Senate and Congress, and most members of the Kennedy administration.
 Dillon, the Secretary of the Treasury, is eventually found to have survived the war and becomes the 36th President of the United States.